“I make other carry-on bags nervous.”

 Are there any interior pockets?

 The Air Boss has three large internal compartments.
-There are no internal pockets.
+In the interest of simplicity, there are no internal pockets.

 My zipper broke.
 The teeth have separated.
 Do I send it in for warranty repair?